-(cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))
+- (cf. 4218 Dismissal/Suspension/Disciplinary Action) - (cf. 5144.1 Suspension and Expulsion/Due Process) - (cf. 5144.2 Suspension and Expulsion/Due Process (Students with Disabilities))

 A copy of the district's sexual harassment policy and regulation shall:

 1. Be included in the notifications that are sent to parents/guardians at the beginning of each school year (Education Code 48980; 5 CCR 4917)